Healthy African Foods – 11 Authentic Dishes (and Recipes)

 That’s because entomophagy is the technical term for – you guessed it – eating bugs and insects.

 Edible critters like mopane worms play an important role in Africa and cultures around the world in every continent.
+So these healthy African foods are odd to many, but certainly not to all of us!

 Here are some famous examples: